icelynx/game-notes/lostark.md

    - Send to pet: ctrl + left click
    - In warehouse, send to warehouse and vice versa: alt + right click
    - In shop, buy in bulk: shift + right click
+- Song of escape: teleport out of any kind of instanced content

 ## Leveling up

 - Level cap 50 (at T1 content)
+- At level 30, main quest icon changes to blue one.
+One will be leaving East Luterra and next stop is Tortoyk
 - Focus on server-wide content, stronghold and life-skills as they will benefit all characters and not just the first one
 - Health potions: all nice to have at endgame, especially those with "heal %" effect so save them
 - Bombs: all nice at endgame so save them